Jeff Smith (motorcyclist): Career overview

 Smith won 53 individual heat races and 30 Grand Prix victories during his world championship racing career.
-He won two 500cc motocross world titles (1964, 1965} and nine 500cc British national motocross championships (1955, 1956, 1960-1965, 1967).
+He won two 500cc motocross world titles (1964, 1965) and nine 500cc British Motocross Championships (1955, 1956, 1960–1965, 1967).
 He also won two British Trials Championships, one Scottish Six Days Trial win and eight ISDT Gold Medals.

 Smith was a member of seven victorious British Motocross des Nations teams (1956, 1957, 1959, 1960, 1964, 1965, 1967), and two victorious British Trophée des Nations teams (1961, 1962).
 Smith was the top individual points scorer at four Motocross des Nations events (1955, 1956, 1957, 1964).

 After racing

-After Smith stopped racing professionally, he was hired by the Bombardier Corporation (manufacturer of Ski-Doo snowmobiles), as a special projects manager to oversee the development of off-road motorcycles for their recently formed Can-Am motorcycle division.
+After Smith stopped racing professionally, he was hired by the Bombardier Corporation (manufacturer of Ski-Doo snowmobiles), as a special projects manager to oversee the development of off-road motorcycles for their recently formed Can-Am motorcycle division based in Valcourt, Quebec, Canada.
 He continued to compete in enduro events in his role as a Can-Am development rider, winning three more ISDT Gold Medals.
-The Can-Am racing team claimed the first three places in the 1974 AMA 250cc motocross national championship.
+Smith's development work helped the Can-Am racing team claim the first three places in the 1974 AMA 250cc motocross national championship.

 In the wake of the 1973 oil crisis, sales of recreational vehicles decreased significantly and Bombardier was forced to reduce their snowmobile and motorcycle production.
-As a result, investments in product development were reduced substantially and, Can-Am was unable to keep pace with Japanese manufacturers as rapid advancements in motocross technology progressed during the 1970s and 1980s.
+As a result, investments in product development were reduced substantially, and Can-Am was unable to keep pace with Japanese manufacturers as motocross technology began to develop rapidly during the 1970s and 1980s.
 Bombardier then shifted its priority from recreational products towards the transit equipment industry and then, several years later, into aircraft manufacturing.
 When Bombardier management made the decision to discontinue motorcycle production, Smith persuaded them to allow him to negotiate a contract with Armstrong-CCM Motorcycles to take over production.
 In 1983, Bombardier licensed the brand and outsourced development and production of the Can-Am motorcycles to Armstrong-CCM of Lancashire, England.
 1987 was the final year Can-Am motorcycles were produced.

-Smith was an AMA director and Treasurer, and also involved in vintage motorcycle racing as an Executive Director and Assistant Treasurer of the American Historic Racing Motorcycle Association AHRMA, before resigning from AMA on 15 February 2008, followed by his resignation from AHRMA, as a result of irregular expense-account claims submitted by the then AMA Chairman.
+Smith spent his retirement years living in Wausau, Wisconsin where he served as an AMA director and treasurer, and was involved in vintage motorcycle racing as an executive director and assistant treasurer of the American Historic Racing Motorcycle Association (AHRMA).
+Smith led the AHRMA with the same hard-nosed attitude he had adopted as a racer, and this approach proved contentious among his peers, including the owner of Team Obsolete, Rob Iannucci.
+A series of disputes over Smith's leadership of the organisation led Iannucci to file a lawsuit against Smith and the AHRMA on 12 March 2001.
+The legal expenses in fighting the lawsuit forced the AHMRA to file for bankruptcy in November 2006.
+Smith resigned from the AMA on 15 February 2008, followed by his resignation from the AHRMA, as a result of irregular expense-account claims submitted by the then AMA chairman.

+Death

+After a brief illness, Smith died at the Marshfield Clinic in Weston, Wisconsin on 21 March 2026, at the age of 91.